jacksoncouse/Guide/templates/README.md

 Welcome to the template repository.
 These templates are the starting-point for Amnesty International Content.

 Templates are made up of two sections: a YAML header and a Markdown body.
-Content in the templates is seperated into "chunks;" peices of content that can quickly and easily be recycled accross a wide range of platforms.
-As illustrated in the example below, everything between the lines is header and everything after the lines is the page content of the post:
+Content in the templates is seperated into "chunks;" peices of content that can be quickly and easily recycled accross a wide range of platforms.
+As illustrated in the example below, everything _between_ the dashed lines is header and everything _after_ the dashed lines is the page content of the post:

     ---
     published: true